thash06/chaos-engineering/README.md

 CircuitBreaker has 3 states-
 - **OPEN** -  Rejects calls to remote service with a CallNotPermittedException when it is OPEN.
 - **HALF_OPEN** - Permits a configurable number of calls to see if the backend is still unavailable or has become available again.
 - **CLOSED** - Calls can be made to the remote system.
-This happens when the failure rate and slow call rate is below the threshold.
+This happens when the failure rate is below the threshold.

 Two other states are also supported
 - **DISABLED** - always allow access.
 - **FORCED_OPEN** - always deny access

 The transition happens from `CLOSED` to `OPEN` state based upon
-1. How many of the last N calls have failed(Count based sliding window) or
+- **Count based sliding window** -  How many of the last N calls have failed.
-2. How many failures did we have in the last N minutes (or any other duration) called Time based sliding window.
+- **Time based sliding window** - How many failures occurred in the last N minutes (or any other duration).

 A few settings can be configured for a Circuit Breaker: